ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 </code></pre>

 You can paste one of these examples directly into the **User Data** field.
 The user data is then available to the virtual server instance during provisioning.

+If you specify to include a file and have spaces preceding the file name, the data won't be interpreted correctly.
+Verify that `#!/bin/sh` or `#!/bin/bash` are the first characters on the line immediately following the end of file designation (`<<EOF`).
+The characters can't be indented.
+{: tip}

 For more Linux user data examples and information, see [Cloud config examples ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloudinit.readthedocs.io/en/latest/topics/examples.html){:new_window}.